Krozark/Kraggne/README.md

      ---------

-    I recomend you, to use this tag in all your template that use a other Kraggne tag (for exemple in your base.html), if you use a custom (class) view or that extend Kraggne.views.GenericViewContextMixin (or GenericView/GenericFormView/GenericDetailView/GenericListView) by adding the slug attr (slug refer to the MenuItem.slug link).
-    Put it in the top of the page, before any Kraggne Tag/filter to disable possible TypeErrors.
+    I recomend you, to use this tag in all your template that use a other Kraggne tag (for exemple in your base.html), Put it in the top of the page, before any Kraggne Tag/filter to disable possible TypeErrors.